renjmindy/dsc-mod-1-project-v2-1-onl01-dtsc-ft-052620/README.md

 ## Analysis:

 We combined all imdb* tabular data-sets to answer this question.
+We noticed that every single movie repeatedly showed up in combinatorial data-sets and they stood for a group of people who play various roles such as director, writer, editor, composer, actor, priducer, actress and so on in one given movie.
+Since our major emphasis on question 3 is to search for Top 100 directors as our final-lists for new movies, we removed all rows, except the one which contains each movie's director name and related information, e.g. primary profession.
+That is, we only kept one row that is exclusive for the sake of selecting Top 100 directors.

 ## Recommendations: